Grain Reference Orientation Deviation (GROD) edit page

 The Misorientation Axis in Crystal Coordinates

-When analysing the misorientation axis of the grain reference orientation deviations we have to distinguish whether we look at them in crystal coordinates or in specimen coordinates.
+When analyzing the misorientation axis of the grain reference orientation deviations we have to distinguish whether we look at them in crystal coordinates or in specimen coordinates.
 Let's start with the crystal coordinates.
 In this case we use the command axis to compute the corresponding \((hk\ell)\) values.

 Lets first plot the distribution of misorientation axes in the fundamental sector.